-As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$405.9 million.
-In February 2022, we entered into a new Common Stock Sales Agreement with SVB Securities LLC, Credit Suisse Securities (USA) LLC and Cantor Fitzgerald & Co., or the ATM Facility, under which we may offer and sell, from time to time, at our sole discretion, shares of our common stock having an aggregate offering price of up to \$150.0 million.
-We have not sold any shares of our common stock under the ATM Facility.
+In November 2023, we entered into a Sales Agreement with Leerink Partners LLC and Cantor Fitzgerald & Co., or the ATM Facility, under which we may offer and sell, from time to time, at our sole discretion, shares of our common stock having an aggregate offering price of up to \$150.0 million.
+We have not sold any shares of our common stock under the ATM facility.

-On November 2, 2022, we entered into a loan and security agreement, or the Loan Agreement, with several banks and other financial institutions or entities party thereto, or collectively the Lenders, and Hercules Capital, Inc., or Hercules, in its capacity as administrative agent and collateral agent for itself and the Lenders, providing for up to \$125.0 million in a series of term loans, or Term Loans.
-We borrowed \$10.0 million upon entering into the Loan Agreement, and may borrow up to an additional \$115.0 million under certain circumstances.
-We may borrow \$15.0 million at our sole discretion at any time until September 15, 2023.
-We may borrow (i) additional tranches of term loans in the amounts of up to \$35.0 million and \$40.0 million, respectively, which will become available to us upon our satisfaction of certain terms and conditions set forth in the Loan Agreement, and (ii) a final tranche of term loans in the amount of up to \$25.0 million, subject to the Lenders' investment committee approval in its sole discretion.
+In November 2022, we entered into a loan and security agreement, or the Loan Agreement, with several banks and other financial institutions or entities party thereto, or collectively the Lenders, and Hercules Capital, Inc., or Hercules, in its capacity as administrative agent and collateral agent for itself and the Lenders, providing for up to \$125.0 million in a series of term loans, or Term Loans.
+Upon entering into the Loan Agreement, we borrowed \$10.0 million of an initial \$25.0 million tranche of Term Loans, or the Tranche 1 Loan.
+In September 2023, the draw period for the remaining \$15.0 million of the Tranche 1 Loan expired without us drawing down such additional loan.
+On March 15, 2024, the draw period for the \$35.0 million tranche of Term Loans triggered by the achievement of the Tranche 2 Milestone (as defined in the Loan Agreement), or Tranche 2 Loan, expired without us drawing down such additional loan.
+We may borrow (i) an additional tranche of term loans in the amount of up to \$40.0 million, or the Tranche 3 Loan, which will become available to us upon our satisfaction of certain terms and conditions set forth in the Loan Agreement, and (ii) a final tranche of term loans in the amount of up to \$25.0 million, or the Tranche 4 Loan, subject to the Lenders' investment committee approval in its sole discretion.